Fresh (2022 film): Plot

-Noa, a woman from Portland, is increasingly disillusioned with online dating and the rude men she interacts with.
-One day at the supermarket, a man named Steve flirts with her and they exchange numbers.
-On their first date, the two quickly hit it off and have sex.
-After several dates, Steve invites Noa for a weekend break away alone with him.
-Against the advice of her best friend Mollie, Noa agrees to the trip.
-Planning to travel early the following day, Noa spends the evening at Steve's luxury home.
-Steve drugs Noa's cocktail and she falls unconscious.
+Noa, a woman from Portland, is increasingly disillusioned with online dating and the rude men she encounters.
+A man calling himself Steve flirts with her at a supermarket and they exchange numbers.
+On their first date, the two form a bond.
+After several dates, Steve invites Noa for a weekend getaway to a surprise destination.
+Against the advice of her best friend Mollie, Noa agrees.
+Planning to travel early the following day, Noa spends the evening at Steve's luxury home, but he drugs her cocktail and she collapses.

-Noa wakes up in captivity, chained to the ground.
-Steve explains that he is a butcher of human meat, which he both consumes himself and sells to wealthy clients.
-They prefer the meat of young women, so he regularly lures and abducts women on dates.
-He says that he will keep Noa alive as long as possible in order to keep her meat fresh as he intends to surgically remove different pieces of her body over time.
-Steve allows Noa to take a shower, but she tries to escape.
-Steve captures her and harvests her buttocks as punishment.
-Noa speaks to a woman named Penny who is being held captive in an adjacent room, and Penny tells her that a woman who's singing incoherently is another victim named Melissa who has gone insane.
+Noa awakens in captivity, chained to the floor.
+Steve explains that he is a butcher of human meat, which he both consumes and sells to wealthy gastronomic cannibals for whom he regularly lures and abducts young women.
+He informs Noa that he will keep her alive as long as possible in order to keep her meat fresh as he intends to surgically remove pieces of her body over time.
+Noa speaks to a woman named Penny who is being held captive in an adjacent cell, who says that she has suffered multiple meat harvests and that another woman, Melissa, has gone insane.
+Noa attempts to escape when given an opportunity to shower and Steve harvests meat from her buttocks as punishment.

-Meanwhile, Mollie becomes concerned about Noa's disappearance and begins investigating with her friend Paul, a bartender who served Noa and Steve drinks on their first date.
-After searching online, Mollie discovers Steve is actually named Brendan, and is married to a woman named Ann with whom he has children.
-Mollie visits Ann and informs her of Brendan’s apparent affair.
-Brendan arrives, but denies any knowledge of Noa when questioned by Mollie.
+Meanwhile, Mollie becomes concerned about Noa's disappearance and begins investigating with her friend Paul, a bartender who served Noa and Steve on their first date.
+After searching online, Mollie discovers Steve is actually named Brendan and is married to a woman named Ann with whom he has children.
+Mollie visits Ann and informs her of Brendan's apparent affair.
+Brendan arrives and denies any knowledge of Noa when questioned by Mollie.
 As she leaves, Mollie calls Noa's phone, which begins ringing in Brendan's pocket.
-Ann, revealed to be Brendan's accomplice, knocks Mollie unconscious.
-It is revealed that Ann has a prosthetic leg and was one of Brendan's victims before he fell for her.
+Ann, realizing she's been exposed, knocks Mollie unconscious.
+In a shower scene, Ann is shown to have a prosthetic leg.